 If perfectionism is a problem, on a bad day there isn’t much of anything that will be perceived as good enough.
 This isn’t right, that isn’t right, they aren’t right, life isn’t right.
 In this case there is some ideal that we are connected to and absolutely everything is missing it’s mark.
 This can set off a cascade of disappointment, anger, or possibly self-pity.

-The Stress of Perfectionism
+The Stress of Needing Perfection.

 There is an important place for being rigorous in getting things done well.
 I also believe that there is a place for pushing ourselves and other people to work hard to do well for what we collectively set out to do.